arkency/posts/posts/2013-09-26-services-what-are-they-and-why-we-need-it.md

 ---
-title: "Services - what are they and why we need it?"
+title: "Services - what are they and why we need them?"
 created_at: 2013-09-26 01:12:28 +0200
 kind: article
 publish: true